Jul 5, 2022

 Having an omnichannel customer engagement strategy is critical to meeting the expectations of today's customers, whether you are in the high-participation retail industry, employment and recruiting, or financial services.

 The higher your involvement levels are the more meaningful your customer relationship would get.
 As a result, you can most likely see an 86% increase in your customer spending due to the level of engagement and loyalty that you have built.

-However, what should you do if your preferred channels aren't able to consistently provide your content and information?
+However, what should you do if your preferred channels aren't able to provide your content and information consistently?